Key Takeaways

 No account needed.
 Unsubscribe any time.
 Try the live score tool →

-This is the kind of event that stops people on their way home from work.
-Venus is blazing at magnitude −4.0, far brighter than anything else in the evening sky, and the slender crescent beside it makes one of the most beautiful naked-eye pairings astronomy has to offer.
-Add Jupiter and Mercury lower down, and you have four solar system worlds strung along a 17-degree line in the twilight.
+This is the kind of event that stops people on the walk home.
+Venus shines at magnitude −4.0, brighter than anything else in the night sky, and a slim crescent beside it is about as pretty as naked-eye astronomy gets.
+With Jupiter and Mercury lower down, four solar system worlds sit along a single 17-degree line in the twilight.

-The whole show happens in the constellation Cancer, and the timing could hardly be better for the UK: the moment of closest approach falls at 9.30pm BST, almost exactly as the Sun sets.
+It all happens in the constellation Cancer, and the timing suits the UK nicely.
+The moment of closest approach falls at 9.30pm BST, almost exactly as the Sun sets.

 Close view of the thin crescent Moon with earthshine beside brilliant Venus in deep twilight